AnastasiaYi/low_light/README.md

 # low_light
 ## Model structure
 The proposed low-light model combines three modified models: MixForm, SUNet, and EnlightenGAN, to create a unified workflow for object tracking in low-light scenes.
-The workflow begins with denoising using SUNet, followed by video enhancement using EnlightenGAN, and finally object tracking using MixFormer.
-The directory structure for the project is as follows:
+The workflow begins with enhancement using EnlightenGAN, followed by denoising using SUNet, and finally object tracking using MixFormer.
+The directory structure (for now) for the project is as follows:
    ```
    ${low_light_ROOT}
   -- EnlightenGAN